304 North Cardinal St.

 It’s important to avoid pruning mature Endless Summer shrubs in winter or spring since this can remove flower buds that were set on the stems during the previous autumn.
 If you need to do some maintenance trimming at other times of the year, make sure you don’t cut off any flower buds or branches with flowers already on them.

 When doing any type of pruning work on Endless Summer hydrangeas, always use clean and sharp tools such as shears or loppers so that you get clean cuts without damaging the stems or bark around them.
-Make sure all cuts are made just above a bud facing outward from the center of the bush; this will ensure that new shoots grow outwards instead of towards each other which can cause overcrowding within your shrubbery.
+Make sure all cuts are made just above a bud facing outward from the center of the bush; this will ensure that new shoots grow outwards instead of towards each other, which can cause overcrowding within your shrubbery.

-Finally, remember not to remove more than one-third of total foliage per season in general.
+Finally, remember not to remove more than one-third of the total foliage per season in general.
 This should be enough for regular maintenance purposes but won’t shock your plant into dormancy like taking away too much would do.

 Pruning in the summer months is essential for maintaining a healthy and attractive Endless Summer Hydrangea.
 Now, let’s explore how to go about summer pruning your hydrangea.